antoni909/city-explorer/README.md

 MOST IMPORTANTLY: Add your deployed Netflify app url as an HTTP Referrer to your API token settings.
 This step is necessary to prevent any unauthorized use of your token.
 .env: Your API key goes here for local development.
 Make sure this file is in your .gitignore.
 Add your API key to your Netlify deployment.
 Under "Site settings" > "Build & deploy" > "Environment", you need to add "Edit variables" to add your API key, giving it the same name you used in your local .env file.
 Add an item

+- Location Feauture

+Create a route with a method of get and a path of /location.
+The route callback should invoke a function to convert the search query to a latitude and longitude.
+The function should use the provided JSON data.
+Build a form to collect a city name from the user.
+Give the submit button the text of "Explore!".
+Use the data from the form to query LocationIQ for the latitude and longitude of the requested city.
+Update the page with the returned display_name, latitude, and longitude, displayed nicely in an appropriate Bootstrap component.
+Deploy your updated React app to Netlify by committing and pushing your code to your open pull request on GitHub.
+Add an item

 ## Architecture